Average Rent Prices in Providence

 How does Providence compare to other northeast cities?

-Among northeastern cities in our database, Providence ranks on the higher end for rent prices.
+Among northeastern cities in our database, Providence ranks near the middle for rent prices.
 Nearby alternatives include Cranston and Warwick.
 Use our comparison tool to see exact category-by-category differences.

 What's the most common mistake people make with rent prices in Providence?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Providence where prices are already elevated.
+This applies in any market, but it's especially costly in Providence where even small mistakes can erode the savings you'd otherwise enjoy.